addddddy/engr3/README.md

 ## NextAssignment
 ### Description & Code Snippets
-Write a couple sentences here, describing this assignment, and make sure that you hit these two points:
-* What was the goal of the assignment?
-* How did you accomplish that goal?
-  How you accomplished the goal is NOT a reflection, it is you telling the reader how to do this assignment, in broad strokes.
-  Your description is the right place to draw the reader's attention to any important chunks of code.
-Here's how you make code look like code:

 ```python
 Code goes here
 ```
 **Lastly, please end this section with a link to your code or file.**

 ### Evidence